Possible warning signals to be issued due to the impact on "Lionrock"

 Update Time: 2021-10-09 11:00

 |"blue" Storm Surge Warning||In effect|

 |"yellow" Storm Surge Warning||Relatively low|

-The signal No.8SE is still in effect.
-At 10 a.m., tropical storm "Lionrock" is located about 480 kilometers southwest of Macao, approaching the Gulf of Beibu.
-As the path of "Lionrock" is further north and its combined influence with the northeast monsoon is more significant than expected, winds in Macao will intensify.
-Gale winds will occasionally affect Macao.
-The maximum wind force level will be about 7 to 8, and there will be frequent heavy showers and thunderstorms.
+Tropical Cyclone Warning Signal No.8SE is currently in effect.
+At 11 a.m., tropical storm "Lionrock" is located at about 480 km southwest of Macao, generally approaching the Beibu Gulf.
+Since the combined effect of "Lionrock" and the northeast monsoon is more significant than expected, gale winds will occasionally affect Macao today, with maximum wind reaching level 7-8, and there will be frequent heavy showers and thunderstorms.

-As it is during the high phase of astronomical tide, under the joint effect of the astronomical high tide and strong winds, flooding is expected in the Inner Harbor tonight.
+As it is during the high phase of astronomical tide, under the joint effect of the astronomical high tide and strong winds, flooding is expected to occur in the Inner Harbor area tonight.
 The maximum flooding level is expected to be below 0.5m.

-Meanwhile, the tropical storm “Kompasu”, located to the east of the Philippines, is expected to move towards the Luzon Strait at the beginning of next week.
-SMG will closely monitor its latest situation.
-The public are advised to pay attention to the latest weather news.
+Meanwhile, the tropical storm “Kompasu” located east of the Philippines is expected to move towards the Luzon Strait at the beginning of next week.
+SMG will closely monitor the latest situation.
+The public are advised to pay attention to the latest weather news and take precautionary measures.